 I’m currently reading Enting’s Twisted.
 His style is certainly a little different from other writers on the subject and interesting.
 Highlighting anthropogenic climate change deniers as he does got me thinking about the content I’ve come across from such people, creationists, anti-fluoride crusaders and anti-vax truthers.

 Take Chris Monckton for example.
 To say he is liberal on the truth would be an understatement.
-Fact checking erodes his comments with great efficiency (when you can actually tie him down to a reference), yet he continues his well-rehearsed nonsense in such a way that it would put a chain gun to shame…
+Fact checking erodes his comments with great efficiency (when you can actually tie him down to a reference), yet he continues his well-rehearsed nonsense in such a way that it would put any automatic weapon to shame…

 Mike Williamson provided me a link to a recent post by an anti-fluoride crusader that follows this trend.
 Titled, New Study on Fluoride Shows No Benefits and Major Safety Issues, Dr. Mercola doesn’t even link to the study the article relates to!

 But in its place he links to a study from 2008 which apparently backs up the position of this recent study (something you will need to take his word for).
 The 2008 study is a review study where the authors had their own filters as to which studies they would review… No surprises that their selective process found a selective result.

 The only other study Dr. Marcola links to is a 1995 animal study where rats were given solutions containing 0, 75, 100 and 125 ppm of fluoride (noting that fluoridated drinking water in Australia contains about 1 ppm fluoride and our bodies and kidneys are also far larger than that of a rat).